zydou/tea/CONTRIBUTING.md

 ## Testing redux

-Before sending code out for review, run all the test by execting: `make test` Since TEA is an cli tool it should be obvious to test your feature localy first.
+Before sending code out for review, run all the test by executing: `make test` Since TEA is an cli tool it should be obvious to test your feature locally first.

 ## Vendoring